skid/helium/dev/README.md

 # Helium Development
 This is the helium development directory.
 Here's a quick rundown of the structure:

-- The "data" directory contains test data in JSON format.
+- The "sample-data" directory contains some test data as JS files.
+Just link these in your page.
 - The "lib" directory contains 3rd party libraries.
-Only lodash is required by helium, the rest are used to simplify development.
+Lodash is a helium requirement.
 - The "index.html" is the kitchen sink HMTL file.
 - The "index.js" is the kitchen sink JS file.
 - The "server.js" is the node (connect) development server .